Gorges du Guil is a scenic balcony road in France

 How long is the road through the Gorges du Guil?

-The road through the gorges, also known as Gorges du Queyras and Combe du Queyras, is 4.9km (3.04 miles) long starting at Guillestre.
+To drive the road without stopping will take most people between 25 and 30 minutes.
 The Gorges du Guil provide a gateway to the Queyras and are truly impressive.
 The gorge overlooks the Guil River, one of the top venues for white-water sports in the Alps.
-The road has a high risk of rock slides.